simoneferrero/sf-minis-blog/content/blog/davith-elso/index.md

 To complete the miniature, I decided to base it in "tall" grass.
 Since his main strength is the ability to hide easily after striking, I thought it would be more thematically accurate.

-There are still a bunch of other lightsaber characters to paint, such as Jedi Master Luke or Diala Passil; hopefully, the lessons I'm learning from these early models will make them look even better on the table.1
+There are still a bunch of other lightsaber characters to paint, such as Jedi Master Luke or Diala Passil; hopefully, the lessons I'm learning from these early models will make them look even better on the table.